 Styrofoam safe paints: You will have a hard time using a brush given the rough surface.
 You might need to use a cloth or something similar to work the paint into all the holes.
 Let it dry and repeat the process.
 It will get easier each time as it gets smoother.
 Water and Acrylic paints apparently work just fine here.

 Simple craft glues can be used to glue beads to polystyrene with no problem at all.
 It normally takes 24 hours for the glue to dry.
-Therefore, you should have no problem at all if you want to use mod podge to glue the beads to your project.

 How heavy are the beads?If they're heavier, use a lighter gel type craft glue.
 If they are regular small ones, should be fine.